Hilbert space fragmentation imposed real spectrum of non-Hermitian systems: Hatano-Nelson model

-Due to half-filling the defect locations follow certain rules. (a) If two particle-defects at $i_1$ and $i_2$ are ``adjacent'', then $(i_1, i_2)$ can only be (odd, even) or (even, odd).
+Due to half-filling the defect locations are not arbitrary, but follow certain rules. (a) If two particle-defects at $i_1$ and $i_2$ are ``adjacent'', then $(i_1, i_2)$ can only be (odd, even) or (even, odd).
 The same applies for two adjacent hole-defects.
 Here, ``adjacent'' does not imply defects located right next to one another.
-Two defects are adjacent if there is no third defect in between the two while traversing either clockwise or counterclockwise. (b) If a particle-defect at $i_1$ is adjacent to a hole-defect at $j_1$, then $(i_1, j_1)$ can only be (even, even) or (odd, odd).
-One can verify that the wavefunctions in Fig.~\ref{fig2}(a) follow these rules.
+Two defects are adjacent if there is no third defect in between the two while traversing in one of the two directions. (b) If a particle-defect at $i_1$ is adjacent to a hole-defect at $j_1$, then $(i_1, j_1)$ can only be (even, even) or (odd, odd).
+One can verify that the wavefunctions in Fig.~\ref{fig2}(a) satisfy these rules.

 The second step is to determine the defect dynamics which, due to the constrained hopping, obey the following rules. (i) An allowed fermion hop changes $i$ or $j$ by $\pm$2 modulo $L$. (ii) Since second nearest neighbor hopping is absent, two defects cannot cross each other.
-It can be shown that due to rules (i) and (ii) each sector of $N_d$ breaks into exponentially large number of disjoint subsectors, i.e. fragments, that scale as $e^{N_d}$ \cite{sala2020}.
+It is shown in Appendix A that due to rules (i) and (ii) each sector of $N_d$ breaks into exponentially large number of disjoint subsectors, i.e. fragments, that scale as $e^{N_d}$ \cite{sala2020}.

 The third step is to establish the constrained hopping induced connectivity between the many-body wavefunctions within each non-trivial subsector.
 There is no general pattern for these connectivities, and they need to be worked out case by case, even though the proof below holds for all the connectivities.
-To show few examples, Fig.~\ref{fig2}(b) is the connectivity for $L = 10$, $N_d = 2$ with $(i_1, i_2)(j_1, j_2)$ (odd, odd)(odd, odd), while Fig.~2(c) is for $L = 10$, $N_d = 1$ with $(i)(j)$ (odd)(odd).
-The dashed and solid arrows denote fermions hopping to the left (with amplitude $J_1 \equiv J - \ga$) and right (with amplitude $J_2 \equiv J + \ga$), respectively.
-Reversing an arrow implies the exchange $J_1 \leftrightarrow J_2$.
+To show few examples, Fig.~\ref{fig2}(b) is the connectivity for $L = 10$, $N_d = 2$ with $(i_1, i_2)(j_1, j_2) =$ (odd, odd)(odd, odd), while Fig.~2(c) is for $L = 10$, $N_d = 1$ with $(i)(j) =$ (odd)(odd).
+The dashed and solid arrows denote fermions hopping to the left and right (amplitudes $J_{1,2} \equiv J \mp \ga$), respectively.
+Reversing an arrow implies $J_1 \leftrightarrow J_2$.
 A fermion hopping left can result either a particle-defect to move left, i.e., $i \rightarrow (i -2)$ mod $L$, or a hole-defect to move right, i.e., $j \rightarrow (j +2)$ mod $L$.
-Thus, the connectivity diagram of each sub-sector can be viewed as a single non-interacting ``particle'' hopping in the abstract space of many-body wavefunctions in a non-reciprocal manner.
+Thus, each connectivity diagram can be viewed as a single ``particle'' hopping in the abstract space of many-body wavefunctions in a non-reciprocal manner.